-Students have the right to initiate a discussion with their instructor to determine that the grade given is in fact correct.
-If a mistake has been made, the instructor changes the grade and, if it is necessary, requests the Office of Academic Affairs to change a grade that has been officially entered on a student's final grade report.
-In the event that, after consulting with the instructor, the student is not satisfied that a grade has been assigned fairly, the student may write an explanation of why they believe the grade assigned is not justified.
+General Provisions: On occasion a student may believe that a grade assigned is incorrect.
+Indeed it is possible that a mistake can be made in reporting a grade.
+The student has the right to initiate a discussion with the instructor to determine that the grade given is in fact correct.
+If a mistake has been made, the instructor changes the grade and, if it is necessary, requests the Office of Academic Affairs, to change a grade that has been officially entered on a student's final grade report.
+In the event that, after consulting with the instructor, the student is not satisfied that a grade has been assigned fairly, the student may write an explanation of why he or she believes the grade assigned is not justified.
 The student gives this statement to the instructor who may decide that the explanation warrants a reconsideration of the grade assigned.
 If the instructor decides not to change the assigned grade and discussion with the student does not result in the student's agreement with this decision, the instructor will ask the department chair to review the procedures for determining grades in the course, the student's request, and the instructor's response to it.
 The faculty member provides a written statement to the department chair about why the original grade is valid.